actionhero/www.actionherojs.com/tutorials/web-server.md

     web: config => {
       return {
         enabled: true,
         // HTTP or HTTPS?
-This setting is to enable SSL termination directly in the actionhero app, not set redirection host headers
+This setting is to enable SSL termination directly in the Actionhero app, not set redirection host headers
         secure: false,
         // Passed to https.createServer if secure=true.
 Should contain SSL certificates
         serverOptions: {},